strangiato/blog-posts/tokenomics/README.md

 For self-hosted environments, you can still take advantage of autoscaling to reduce how much hardware a specific model is using and free up those resources for other use cases, such as overnight batch training jobs, to spread the cost of the hardware across multiple workloads.
 Additionally, while you are committed to the hardware you have purchased, spending more time up front to understand what models you plan to deploy, and how many requests/tokens you need to serve, can help you right-size before making hardware purchases.

 Software choices also affect people cost.
-Platforms like OpenShift AI make it easier to source models and run supported vLLM releases from a container registry, which reduces the time teams spend building and maintaining custom inference images, and that time is part of your operating cost.
+Platforms like OpenShift AI make it easier to source models and run supported vLLM releases from a container registry, which reduces the time teams spend building and maintaining custom inference images, and that time savings helps to improve operating cost.

 ## Tokens Processed

 Tokens processed can be evaluated from two different lenses: your **theoretical maximum** (how many tokens the system *could* process) and your **actual tokens processed** (how many you *did* process over a period of time).

-You can derive the theoretical maximum by performing load testing with tools such as [GuideLLM](https://github.com/vllm-project/guidellm), which simulates realistic workloads and ramps concurrent connections until performance starts to degrade.
+You can derive the theoretical maximum by performing load testing with tools such as [GuideLLM](https://github.com/vllm-project/guidellm), which simulates realistic workloads and ramps up concurrent connections until performance starts to degrade.
 Based on that result, you can estimate the theoretical maximum number of tokens you can process in a period of time.
 For example, if you were able to process 1M tokens per minute you could theoretically process 1,440M tokens per day.

 In most scenarios you will not be able to sustain that level of maximum load 24/7.
 However, theoretical maximum is still useful for right-sizing and capacity planning.
 For example, deciding how many replicas you need to meet real-world demand.
 If you have built a system that can process 1,440M tokens per day, but you are only processing 50M, you may be over-provisioned relative to demand, which keeps the cost side of the formula high relative to the tokens side.